Trackless

 |

-Philadelphia's second trackless route, Route 61 -- this time equipped with
+Philadelphia's second trackless route, Route 61 -- this time equipped

 green lines show previously abandoned trackless routes.
-To place the trackless
+To place the

-shown in black.
+lines are shown in black.
 Click on the map for an enlarged view.

 Trackless trolleys combine the best features of trolleys, that is, their